10 best things to do in Cheltenham

 Starting off with a welcome cider on arrival, masterclasses at Dunkertons Cider last around two hours and include a guided tour of the cidery, a lesson in cider blending with the master cider maker and a souvenir Dunkertons Cider glass goblet to take home.

-Make a splash at Sandford Parks Lido
+Make a splash at Cheltenham Lido

 Explore fascinating artefacts and fine art at The Wilson